riinuots/markdown/instructions/instructions.md

-\* Originally YAML was said to mean Yet Another Markup Language, referencing its purpose as a markup language with the yet another construct, but it was then repurposed as YAML Ain’t Markup Language, a recursive acronym, to distinguish its purpose as data-oriented, rather than document markup.
+\* Originally YAML was said to mean Yet Another Markup Language, referencing its purpose as a markup language with the yet another construct, but it was then repurposed as YAML Ain't Markup Language, a recursive acronym, to distinguish its purpose as data-oriented, rather than document markup.
 (Wikipedia)

 Add automated section numbering to your document
 ------------------------------------------------

-Open the Document Options (“document cog”):
+Open the Document Options ("document cog"):

 <img src="document_cog.png" width="300" />